 8 Concluding remarks

 Acknowledgments

+The authors acknowledge the contributions of Matthieu, etc. of CEA and Jon Bringhurst of LANL, who all provided substantial and insightful feedback on the Flux vision document and in subsequent discussions.
+Or something like that.

 This article has been authored by Lawrence Livermore Na- tional Security, LLC under Contract No. DE-AC52-07NA27344 with the U.S. De- partment of Energy.
 Accordingly, the United States Government retains and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide li- cense to publish or reproduce the published form of this article or allow others to do so, for United States Government purposes.
 (LLNL-CONF-xxxxxx).